jckarter/clay/doc/language-reference.md

 Literals evaluate to primitive constant values.

 * The boolean literals `true` and `false` evaluate to the two possible values of the primitive `Bool` type.
 * Integer literals evaluate to constant integer values.
 They consist of an [integer literal token](#integerliterals), optionally prefixed by a sign `+` or `-` and/or suffixed by a type specifier.
-Without a type specifier suffix, the literal is of the primitive `Int32` type, unless the module declares a different default integer type in its [module attributes].
+Without a type specifier suffix, the literal is of the primitive `Int32` type, unless the module declares a different default integer type in its [module attributes](#moduleattributes).
 To create a literal of another type, the following suffixes are allowed, with the corresponding primitive types:
     * `ss` — `Int8` ("short short")
     * `s` — `Int16` ("short")
     * `i` — `Int32` ("int")